-The City of Culver City operates one community garden with 16 rental plots that is located on the south side of Culver Boulevard between Coombs and Elenda Streets.
+The City of Culver City operates one community garden with 17 rental plots that is located at 10860 Culver Blvd, on the south side of Culver Boulevard between Coombs and Elenda Streets.
 The Culver City Community Gardens were established to provide a place for active participation in gardening for residents of Culver City who would otherwise not have the opportunity.
 The Gardens are managed by the Parks, Recreation and Community Services (PRCS) Department.

 The Culver City Community Gardens are governed by the Plot Rules, including a Waiver and Release of Liability; and a Rental Agreement.